phil-levis/dam-bigmem25/main.typ

 but L1 caches achieve superior performance through smaller memory bank sizes, finer-grained access, and closer physical proximity to CPU cores.

-DRAM bandwidth to a processor socket has been slowly
-improving: a modern DDR5-5600 DIMM is 358Gbps, and the DIMMs per socket grew from 8 to 12, for an aggregate bandwidth of 4.3Tbps.
+DRAM bandwidth to a processor socket has been slowly improving: a modern DDR5-5600 DIMM is 358Gbps, and the DIMMs per socket grew from 8 to 12, for an aggregate bandwidth of 4.3Tbps.
 At the same time, however, the number of cores per socket has grown, exceeding or matching bandwidth improvements. @bandwidth shows the per-core bandwidth for Intel and AMD server processor packages since 2018: it has been stagnant.

 DRAM's performance //by performance, you mean bandwidth or latency? can this be more specific? limits and energy costs stem from being connected over copper traces on a printed circuit board (PCB).
 These traces have a minimum width and so there is limited interconnect density (e.g. DDR5 uses only 288 pins).
-High-bandwidth Memory (HBM) achieves higher bandwidth by repurposing DDR and improving the integration technology.
+High-bandwidth Memory (HBM) achieves higher bandwidth by repurposing DRAM dies //DR and improving the integration technology.
 By using an in-package silicon logic base die tucked underneath several DRAM chips, connected by through-silicon-vias, each HBM3E stack has 1024 pins.
 This stark difference in pin count directly translates to HBM's bandwidth advantage.

 @pitch shows how tighter physical integration allows denser pins and higher bandwidth.
-While current state-of-the-art copper hybrid bonding in 3D stacking has pitches as small as
+//While current state-of-the-art copper hybrid bonding in 3D stacking has pitches as small as
-2μm [ref], this remains >80 times larger than the 5nm node's 28nm.
-This enormous gap in pin density necessitates higher-speed signaling circuits, increasing energy consumption.
+//2μm [ref], this remains >70 times larger than the 5nm node's 28nm.
+Lower pin densities necessitate higher-speed signaling circuits, increasing energy consumption.
 The energy implications are profound.
 Research consistently demonstrates that data movement to/from the compute chip consumes approximately 70% of total memory system energy, while the DRAM cells themselves account for only 10-15% [ref].
 The tradeoff is that tighter integration is limited by module size.#footnote("E.g., one literally cannot fit terabytes of DRAM inside a chip package, which is why HBM capacity is limited.")